Research

 Novel Desalination and Water Purification Technologies

-• Nanophotonics Enhanced Membrane Distillation
+Nanophotonics Enabled Solar Membrane Distillation (NESMD):

-• Nanocomposite Membranes for Electrothermal Membrane Distillation
+Electrothermal Membrane Distillation (ETMD):

-Membrane Fouling: Mechanisms, Advanced Materials and Control Strategies
+Membrane Fouling: Mechanisms, Advanced Materials and Mitigation

 Membrane fouling, categorized as organic fouling, inorganic fouling and biofouling, is a major issue impeding the application of membrane technology to water treatment processes.
 It not only increases the mass transfer resistance but also causes deterioration of effluent quality and ultimately shortens the membrane’s useful life.
 Therefore, it is important to study the basic mechanisms fundamentally for the development of functionalized anti-fouling membranes.